 Falmouth (25 miles) - Founded on its important port and superb location at the southern end of the Fal estuary, Falmouth has sandy golden beaches and exceptional sailing in the Carrick Roads.
-The town centre has many specialist art and well an abundance of cafes and restaurants. antique shops, as as Falmouth's natural harbour is the third deepest in the world and regularly play host to major international sailing events and visiting cruise ships.
-It provides a picturesque background to the busy main streets where unsurpassed views of Flushing, Falmouth Bay, St Mawes and beyond, can be glimpsed between the buildings or from walkways meandering through the town.
+The town centre has many specialist art and antique shops. as well as an abundance of cafes and restaurants.
+Falmouth's natural harbour is the third deepest in the world and regularly play host to major international sailing events and visiting cruise ships.
+It provides a picturesque background to the busy main streets where unsurpassed views of Flushing, Falmouth Bay, St Mawes and beyond, can be alimpsed between the buildings or from walkways meandering through the town.